chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 **Declaring a List with a type parameter of <**__Object> makes a collection that works in almost the same way as the original pre–Java 5 nongeneric collection—you can put ANY Object type into the collection.
 You'll see a little later that nongeneric collections and collections of type <__**Object> aren't entirely the same, but most of the time, the differences do not matter.**

-**:open_mouth While introducing type safe collections, JAVA had to maintain backward compatibility i.e. both the old non-typesafe code as well as new typesafe code should work be able to work together.
+**:open_mouth: While introducing type safe collections, JAVA had to maintain backward compatibility i.e. both the old non-typesafe code as well as new typesafe code should work be able to work together.
 Let's look how is this achieved :question: First let's look at the problem caused when using the typesafe and non-typesafe collections.**

 **Generics and Legacy Code**